About the betting industry

 Spread betting: We do not regulate spread

 betting.
-This is the responsibility of the Financial Services Authority.
+This is the responsibility of the Financial Conduct Authority (FCA).

 Further information about betting

 available in Gambling Industry Statistics.

 Page last reviewed: April